thiagoferrax/little-url/README.md

 LittleUrl is an API for short URL creation.

-The main requirements that guided the design and implementation of LittleUrl were:
+The main requirements that guided the design and implementation of LittleUrl:
 *	Design and implement an API for short URL creation
 *	Implement forwarding of short URLs to the original ones
 *	There should be some form of persistent storage